ray5273/comentario/docs/content/configuration/idps/oidc/_index.en.md

         - email
       key:    5t02cn8y5609c28uh                     # This is your Client key
-      secret: ghc02m84tgh8c2gjh                     # This is your Client secret ...
+      secret: ghc02m84tgh8c2gjh                     # This is your Client secret
+      # Optional: specify a custom root CA to trust
+      rootCA: /path/to/rootCA.pem
+...
 ```
 5. Restart Comentario.\